Born the daughter of Winston and Regina, the name Winstina was a natural choice for their first child. It is a blend of both names.

 Covenant House A member of the New Jersey Young Professionals Group of Covenant House between 2013 and 2015, she participated in the annual Sleep Out fundraiser in 2013.
 She slept outside during winter with others to understand what homeless youth experience in winter and raised over $890 to support Covenant House initiatives including job training.

 Junior State of America (JSA) “Be the People” and “Democracy is not a Spectator Sport” are the JSA mottos.
 As a Columbia High School two term JSA Chapter President, she experienced in JSA that citizenship is not merely determined by a passport or a stamp on a visa.
 Love of our nation and civic participation in our democracy are the key to citizenship.
 She is a proud JSAer.
-Winstina is a founding member of the Junior State of America Alumni Association (JSAAA) on which she serves as a committee member.
+Winstina is a founding member of the Junior State of America Alumni Association (JSAAA) on which she served as a committee member.
 She has worked with members to fundraise tens of thousands of dollars to support JSA summer school programs for our high school students.

 Obama for America Out of every job position to date, working as an organizer to re-elect President Barack Hussein Obama II was the most daring and rewarding for her.
 Winstina learned what it takes to win a political campaign.
 She moved away from home to work for OFA first in Pennsylvania and later New Jersey HQ.
 To Winstina, President Obama embodies the principles of the Desiderata poem by Max Ehramann.
 Say what one may about our 44th President, Winstina sees in him a man who loves unconditionally, strives for high ideals and is full of heroism.
 Along with her parents and mentors, he is her hero.